Red Sox fans who play the state lottery now have a chance at the ultimate prize: season tickets for life.

 Fans will be able to pay $5 for the Red Sox Instant Ticket beginning April 11, the date of the Sox's home opener.
 The Red Sox are the first team in Major League Baseball to unveil a lottery game, but several others -- including the New York Yankees and Mets -- have plans to follow suit.

-The games are a result of a deal struck between Major League Baseball and a subsidiary of
+The games are a result of a deal struck between Major League Baseball and a subsidiary of Scientific Games Corp. of New York to let team logos be used on instant tickets.
+In the next few years, dozens of teams are expected to unveil lottery games, executives said.

 The National Basketball Association, National Hockey League, and NASCAR already have similar agreements with Scientific Games and are featured in some state lottery games.
 Under the terms of the Sox's deal, the team will not get royalties from lottery ticket sales, but Scientific Games will pay the team an undisclosed lump sum for supplying the prizes.
-(The
+(The New York Times Co., owner of The Boston Globe, holds a 17 percent stake in the Red Sox.)
+The Sox also are planning to sell lottery tickets at Fenway Park this year.

 ''I'm expecting it to be a runaway success," state Treasurer Timothy Cahill said.